chrisweb/web-audio-api-player/README.md

 Any contribution, even things not listed on the TODO list are of course welcome.
 To get started check out the section ["contributing" section](#contributing-prs-welcome) below

+If you found a bug or want to request a new feature please go to the [issues page](https://github.com/chrisweb/web-audio-api-player/issues) and if you have a question please use the [dicussions page](https://github.com/chrisweb/web-audio-api-player/discussions)

 ## installation

 web audio API player is published to the [npm registry](https://npm.im/web-audio-api-player) so you can install it with either [npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com)